mbakhtiariz/Project-ai/readme_run.txt

-Please type this in bash for training and evaluation:
+Please type this in bash for training and validation:

 bash run_exp.sh